lukekivi/Distributed-Image-Processing/proj_dir/DesignSpecifications.md

 ---
 A **TaskReceipt** contains a **TaskStatus**representing the completion status of the task designated to a particular node.
 It can be successful, fail, or be rejected.

 &nbsp;
+## NodeData
+---
+A **NodeData** object contains all the information needed for a node.
+The class also has getter functions for all of its fields.
+The object has
+- `String address`: address of the node
+- `double prob`: load-probability, used to simualate load injecting or rejection of tasks
+- `int port`: The port at which the node can be reached by the server &nbsp;
 ## Scheduling Policies
 ---
 There are two scheduling policies:
-1. **Mandatory**: the server chooses nodes at random for jobs and they are mandatorilly accepted.
+1. **Mandatory**: Load Injecting, the server chooses nodes at random for jobs and they are mandatorilly accepted.
+Then `load-probability` is used to simulate a load and inject a delay, 3 seconds in our case.
-2. **Optional**: the server chooses nodes at random for jobs and they are optionally accepted.
+2. **Optional**: Random, the server chooses nodes at random for jobs and they are optionally accepted using the `load-probability value`.
 If they are rejected the server continues to search for a node to accept the job.
+If accepted, the probability value is once again used to choose whether or not to inject a delay, 3 seconds in this case as well.